Same-DayLicensed

 Signs That Require Immediate Medical Attention

 Patients taking hydrocodone should be aware of warning signs that require immediate medical attention.
-Early recognition of serious complications can prevent dangerous outcomes and ensure appropriate medical intervention when needed.
+Catching serious complications early can prevent dangerous outcomes and get you the right medical help when needed.

 Contact your healthcare provider or seek emergency medical care immediately if you experience difficulty breathing, severe drowsiness that prevents normal activities, chest pain, irregular heartbeat, or signs of allergic reaction such as swelling, rash, or difficulty swallowing.